Information protection principles for the public

 An agency must store personal information securely, keep it no longer than necessary and dispose of it appropriately.
 The personal information should also be protected from loss, unauthorised access, use, modification, disclosure and all other misuse.

 An agency must provide you with details regarding the personal information they are storing, why they are storing it and what rights you have to access it.

 An agency must allow you to access your personal information without excessive delay or expense.

-An agency must ensure that your personal information is relevant, accurate, up to date and complete before using it.
+An agency must ensure that your personal information is relevant, accurate, up to date, complete and not misleading before using it.

 An agency can only use your personal information for the purpose for which it was collected unless you have given consent, or the use is directly related to a purpose that you would expect, or to prevent or lessen a serious or imminent threat to any person’s health or safety.